Jeff-Russ/ror-guides/rails-database.md

 	end

 Now we have a new method called `drop_table` which is the opposite of `create_table`.
 It is not in block form the way `create_table` because it doesn't need to know anything about the table in order to delete it.
 As a side note, notice we added parenthesis to the argument in `create_table`.
-As a matter of style, this guide will use parentheis for arguments in method calls when they are in block form.
+As a matter of style, this guide will use parenthesis for arguments in method calls when they are in block form.

 __Adding Columns:__